 A vendor refers to the entity to whom you owe money for a specific product or service.
 Each bill, receipt or credit note that you upload in Corpay One is associated with a vendor.
 You can easily manage vendors in Corpay One by navigating to Bill Pay > Vendors, as well as add a default payment source for each one.

 Verification is a series of steps each Corpay One user must take in order to take advantage of Pay (the ability to pay vendors through Corpay One).
 The process will verify your identity using a few sources, and there are some additional steps that the account owner must take in order to verify the company.

 Read more about the various verification steps in Corpay One here.

-A viewer is a Corpay One user who can only view expenses in their company’s Corpay One account.
-They may neither submit expenses, pay bills nor manage any settings.
+A viewer is a Corpay One user who can only view documents in their company’s Corpay One account.
+They may neither submit documents, pay bills nor manage any settings.

 Workflow is Corpay One's state-of-the-art automation feature that lets you create if/then rules (or workflows) to perform a range of actions on your documents.
-It’s what transforms the data Corpay One has read off your uploaded expenses into approvals, bill payments, accounting categorizations and more.
-Using simple sets of triggers and actions, a workflow dictates what action to perform on expenses that match certain criteria.
+It’s what transforms the data Corpay One has read off your uploaded documents into approvals, bill payments, accounting categorizations and more.
+Using simple sets of triggers and actions, a workflow dictates what action to perform on documents that match certain criteria.